Office: UCA 306B

-Michelle Batty Stanley is associate professor of music, flute at Colorado State University where she is also the director of the LEAP Institute, an arts management and program.
-Praised for her “fine breath control and offers subtlety in playing and a strong sense of the long, lyrical lines, Michelle is a performer of solo, chamber and orchestral music.
+Michelle Batty Stanley is associate professor of music, flute at Colorado State University where she is also the Director of Arts Management at the LEAP Institute.
+Praised for her “fine breath control and offers subtlety in playing and a strong sense of the long, lyrical lines", Michelle is a performer of solo, chamber and orchestral music.
 She is a regular international artist and has enjoyed giving masterclasses from China to the U.S. She has performed in throughout the U.S. and in Russia, Japan, China, France, England, Scotland, Italy, Germany, Austria, Slovakia and Hungary, and Russia.
 She is on the faculty of the Interharmony Music Festival in Italy.

 Michelle is a regular performer in the Colorado Symphony Orchestra, and is principal flute for the Pro Musica chamber orchestra and the Colorado Bach Ensemble and Festival.
 She was the second flutist/piccolo player with the Colorado Ballet Orchestra from 2008-2013.
 She has presented and performed for the National Flute Convention (2019 in Salt Lake City, 2018 in Orlando, 2017 in Minneapolis, 2016 in San Diego, 2012 in Las Vegas, 1999 in Atlanta), College Music Society Regional and National Conferences, Colorado Music Educators Association conference (2010, 2013, 2018, 2019), and Music Teachers National Association State and National conferences.
 She has performed at the Berkeley Early Music Festival, and spent five seasons as the second flutist with the Colorado Music Festival orchestra.